AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/11_Exceptions/Propagation/tc.rst

-**sequences potentially skipped by exceptions that propagate through multiple levels of block nesting**

-Check SC of statement sequences potentially skipped by exceptions that propagate through multiple levels of block nesting within a subprogram body.
+**Exercise SC on statement sequences with exceptions across multiple levels of block nesting**

-Because of the ZFP limitation on exception propagation, the only case to check is nested block statements.